Sweet Home Alabama (film): Box office performance

-The film grossed over US$35 million in its first weekend.
+The film grossed over US$35 million in its first weekend, ranking number one at the box office, beating The Tuxedo and Barbershop.
 At the time, it had the highest September opening weekend, surpassing Rush Hour.
 For a decade, the film would hold this record until 2012 when Hotel Transylvania took it.
+Despite getting dethroned by Red Dragon, it still made $21.3 million during its second weekend.
 By the end of its run in the United States, Sweet Home Alabama grossed over US$130 million, and another US$53,399,006 internationally.
 With a reported budget of US$30 million, it was a box office hit, despite the mixed reviews.

+Home media

+Sweet Home Alabama was released on VHS and DVD on February 4, 2003, it was released on Blu-ray on November 6, 2012, as part of its 10th anniversary.
+It sold 2 million DVD copies on its first day of release, and sold 7.40 million copies earning a profit of over 128.7 million dollars.

 Awards and accolades

 Soundtrack

 Sweet Home Alabama (Original Motion Picture Soundtrack), the film soundtrack, includes thirteen songs by different artists.